M-F-Tushar/Career-track-Associate-AI-Engineer-for-Developers/LLMOps Concepts/Introduction to LLMOps & Ideation Phase/README.md

 1. **Seamless integration** — Ensures LLMs integrate smoothly into the organization, aligning with existing processes.
 2. **Smooth lifecycle transitions** — Enables a smooth shift across lifecycle phases, from ideation and development to deployment.
-3. **Efficient, scalable, and risk-controlled management** — Allows organizations to maximize benefits while minimizing risks.
+3. **Efficient, scalable management** — Allows organizations to maximize benefits while managing LLM applications at scale.

 > **Bottom line:** LLMOps is essential for effective LLM use at scale.